JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-dynamic-custom-rules/appgw125.png" %}

-If you have set the _maximum instance count_ to low number, then your Application Gateway won't scale up to the needed amount of instances and you might run into issues.
+If you have set the _maximum instance count_ to a low number, then your Application Gateway won't scale up to the needed number of instances and you might run into issues.

 _Did you know_ that if you have DDOS
 [network protection](https://azure.microsoft.com/en-us/pricing/details/ddos-protection/)